7und3dpy/enterprise-infrastructure-lab/docs/use-cases.md

 # Summary

-The implemented use cases demonstrate that the BinCorp enterprise infrastructure lab supports:
+The implemented use cases demonstrate that the Samsung enterprise infrastructure lab supports:

 - centralized monitoring of failed logon attempts
 - controlled VPN-based remote access